MehranTaghian/booking-website/README.md

 # Reservation and Booking Management Website
-This repository contains a sample website developed for booking hotels, flights, tours, etc. In addition, it includes a booking management section designed for hotel managers to add information and pictures of the hotel.
+This repository contains a website developed for booking hotels, flights, tours, etc. In addition, it includes a booking management section designed for hotel managers to add information and pictures of the hotel.
 The backend of the website under the `Backend` directory is developed using [NodeJS](https://nodejs.org/en/), and the frontend under the `Frontend` directory is developed using [VueJS](https://vuejs.org/).
 For the database, we used [MongoDB](https://www.mongodb.com/)